trevelyan/saito/README.md

     app.SPVMODE    = 1;

-Note: if you make ANY changes to the source code, you should recompile the source code.
-This will make sure that your updates are passed along to any lite-clients that connect through your node.
+Note: if you make ANY changes to the source code, you should recompile the source code to recreate the javascript file that will be given to lite-clients that connect to your server.
 You can do this by entering the lib/ directory and typing:

 ./compile  (to purge all blockchain data)
 ./refresh  (to preserve blockchain data)